 Guidelines and procedures on internships are available here.
 Note that you may enroll in a zero-credit course (EEB 5881) for a summer internship, and then enroll during the subsequent academic year in a for-credit internship course (EEB 5891) for which you might write a paper on the internship.
 You should prepare an “internship contract” in consultation with your advisor and internship host.
 The purpose of this document is to describe the terms of the internship so that everyone is clear on what is expected.
 We provide a B.S./M.S.
 Sample Internship Contract.doc which should be used as a template.

 As for internships, the decision about what constitutes an appropriate research experience rests with your advisory committee, and you should consult with your advisor and other committee members before committing to a given project.
 The goal of the requirement is to give you experience working in a research setting, which may be in your advisor’s lab, another lab on campus, or may be off-campus, perhaps in association with your internship.
 You should enroll in four credits of EEB 5889 Research.
 Each credit represents 3 hours of research work, or 42 hours over the semester.
-You are not expected to develop your own research project and no formal thesis is required, but you should be able to talk about your research experience in an informed way appropriate to a Master’s-level student.
+You are not expected to develop your own research project and no formal thesis is required, but you should be able to communicate about your research experience in an informed way appropriate to a Master’s-level student.
 You are required to write a short paper describing your experience and you can expect to be asked questions about the research during your final exam.
-Research experiences are arranged by the student in consultation with their advisors.
-Unlike the internship, students are required to take at least 4 graduate research credits.
 More information is given on the M.S. requirements page.

 Every student in the program must pass a final oral exam before their M.S. can be awarded.
 These exams are administered by the student’s graduate committee and the exact format is determined by the student’s major advisor.
 Usually, they take the form of a brief presentation on the internship, research experience, and career goals, followed by a round-table question and answer session that lasts for approximately 2 hours.